 Emotions are at the heart of a customer's decision-making process.

 XR is not just a "niche" form of marketing anymore.
 As customers' expectations rise and their attention is harder and harder to get, it might actually be the only kind of marketing that works.

 If you're anxious to get started with AR marketing, but would love a little guidance, our seasoned content creators and concept designers are always willing to help.
-Arilyn is an AR pioneer with six years of experience in the field, so you can count on us to create an emotional AR campaign to get measurable results.
+Arilyn is an AR pioneer, so you can count on us to create an emotional AR campaign to get measurable results.